istio/istio.io/content/en/blog/2020/dns-proxy/index.md

-It is technically possible to use `kube-dns` as a name server on the VM if one is willing to engage in some convoluted workarounds involving `dnsmasq` and external exposure of `kube-dns` using `NodePort` services, assuming you manage to convince your cluster administrator to do so.
+It is technically possible to use `kube-dns` as a name server on the VM if one is willing to engage in some convoluted workarounds involving `dnsmasq` and external exposure of `kube-dns` using `NodePort` services: assuming you manage to convince your cluster administrator to do so.
 Even so, you are opening the door to a host of [security issues](https://blog.aquasec.com/dns-spoofing-kubernetes-clusters).
 At